 The Supreme Court of South Australia can also order a partnership to be dissolved in certain circumstances.

 Taxation of partnerships

-Some corporate limited partnerships are taxed in the same way as companies, but in some circumstances they may be taxed in the same way as other partnerships when they relate to venture capital projects.
+Some corporate limited partnerships are taxed in the same way as companies, but in some circumstances, they may also be taxed in the same way as other partnerships.